 Asian banking giant HSBC (HSBA) has had a tough decade.
 Truth be told, that was true even before COVID-19 created what looks like an economic meltdown.
 Its share price had gone sideways at best, making the dividend the only major source of shareholder returns.
-Depending on when exactly you measure from, real returns could easily be negative.
-For that reason, it wouldn’t surprise me if investors gave this one a wide berth; doubly so given that many people would characterise banks as fairly risky beasts after what happened just over a decade ago.
+Real returns could easily be negative depending on when exactly you measure from.
+For that reason, it wouldn’t surprise me if investors gave this one a wide berth, and doubly so given that many people would characterise banks as fairly risky beasts after what happened just over a decade ago.

-Two things have gone wrong here in my view.
+Broadly speaking, two things have gone wrong here in my view.
 Firstly, non-existent profit growth.
-Granted, it hasn’t been the easiest environment for banks in recent times, but still.
-Its target of earning a double-digit return on equity always seems to be just around the corner.
-The bank was making circa $12B in annual net profit attributable to ordinary shareholders pre-COVID-19; that’s slightly less than what it made five years ago.
+I know it hasn’t been the easiest environment for banks in recent times, but the company’s target of earning a double-digit return on equity always seems to be just around the corner.
+HSBC was making circa $12b in annual net profit attributable to ordinary shareholders pre-COVID-19.
+That is slightly less than what it made five years ago.

 The more important issue has been its valuation.
 There’s nothing inherently wrong with no growth, but then ideally you would want a double-digit earnings yield to compensate.
 HSBC stock has not often offered that.
 Moreover, the bank pays out most of its profit by way of dividends to stockholders.
-If it regularly yields 5% to 6%, well, that’s about all you can expect by way of total returns.
-On that basis, I’m not sure it has been that much of a deal in recent years.
+If it regularly yields 5% to 6%, well, that is about all you can expect by way of total returns.
+For those reasons, I’m not sure the stock has been that much of a deal in recent years.

-On that note, we arrive at the current crisis.
-Like most banks, HSBC has been hit quite hard; its shares are down around 30% since the turn of the year.
-The bank’s first quarter results, released earlier this week, give us a taste of what may come.
-Adjusted profit before tax came in at $3B, down around 50% on 1Q19.
-The $3B or so that the company set aside for bad debt, the highest in nearly a decade, explains the severity of the drop.
+That brings us to the current crisis.
+Like most banks, HSBC has been hit quite hard.
+Its share price is now down by around 30% since the turn of the year.
+The bank’s first quarter results, released earlier this week, gave us a taste of what may come.
+Adjusted profit before tax came in at $3b, down around 50% on 1Q19.
+The $3b or so that the company set aside for bad debt, the highest in nearly a decade, helps explain the severity of that drop.

 Beyond The Crisis

 Speaking of capital, HSBC is in much better shape than it was in the global financial crisis.
-The company had around $2T in interest-earning assets outstanding at the end of the quarter.
-Some – such as the $40B or so in loans for mining and oil extraction – probably don’t look so great right now.
+The company had around $2t in interest-earning assets at the end of the quarter.
+Some – such as the $40b or so in loans for mining and oil extraction – probably don’t look so great right now.
 Others – government debt for instance – will be just fine.
-On that basis, its risk weighted assets stood at just under $860B at the of 1Q20.
+On that basis, its risk weighted assets stood at just under $860b at the of 1Q20.

 As the name suggests, that figure takes into account the nature of the bank’s assets.
 A billion dollars lent to the United States government is a different beast to a billion dollars lent to a US shale oil company, though both would be assets for the bank.
-Anyway, common equity tier 1 capital (CET1) stood at $125B last quarter, which gives the bank a current CET1 ratio of 14.6%.
-Suffice to say, it is in much more conservative shape than in the years leading up to the crash.
-We can expect its risk weighted assets to rise as credit quality deteriorates during the downturn.
+Anyway, common equity tier 1 capital (CET1) stood at $125b last quarter, which gives the bank a current CET1 ratio of 14.6%.
+Suffice to say, that represents a much more conservative balance sheet than in the years leading up to the crash.
+Granted, we can expect its risk weighted assets to rise as credit quality deteriorates during the downturn.
 This will eat into its capital buffer, but I expect it should be fine overall.